chouaibhm/OSINT-2/README.md

 # Disclaimer
-* Most of the focus will be on people / companies
+* Most of the focus is on targeted research (people/ organizations)
 * collection of my favorites & my own stuff and techniques
 * still in dev ;^)